zk475811/AWS_StudyGuide/README.md

 Secret access key can only be viewed once and credentails can be set to inactive.
 Can generate new access key id and secret access key.

+Can add permissions to groups or individual users.

+Can create a password policy that has rules for password creation and frequency or rotation.

+### What are IAM Roles
+A way to give permissions to entities that you trust.
+Entities include:
+* IAM user in another aws account
+* Application code on EC2 that performs actions on aws resources
+* AWS services that need to act on resources to perform their function
+* Users from corporate directory using id federation

+## STS (Security Token Service)
+Grants users temporary access to aws resources.
+Users can come from 3 sources:
+1. Federation (typically with Active Directory)
+2. Federation with mobile apps (Facebook, Google)
+3. Cross account access

+**Federation** - combining or joining a list of users in one domain (such as IAM) with users in another domain (such as Active Directory, Facebook, etc)

+**Identity Broker** - a service that allows you to take an identity from point A and join it (federate it) to point B

+**Identity Store** - services like Active Directory, Facebook, Google

+**Identites** - a user of a service like Facebook